 In 2014, Bobby achieved a perfect 2400 SuperScore on the previous version of the SAT, and in 2016, Bobby achieved a Superscore of 1780 (790 Math and 790 Verbal) on the revised SAT.
 In high school, Bobby was a National Merit Finalist, and was awarded a full-tuition National Merit Scholarship to TCU.

 Bobby Hood began tutoring in 2011, and quickly became one of the nation’s most sought-after SAT tutors.
-Bobby tutors high school students all over the nation for the SAT through his personal online tutoring classroom.
+Bobby tutors high school students all over the nation one-on-one for the SAT through his personal online tutoring classroom.
 He lives in Dallas, Texas.

 How do you get a perfect score on the SAT, as I did?